 These elected officials didn’t let reading issues get in the way of their political dreams.
-In fact, having dyslexia often played a role in their success.
+In fact, having often played a role in their success.
 Learn more about their challenges and accomplishments.

 Carol Moseley Braun, Former U.S. Senator From Illinois